DhruvDh/remnote-git-two-way-sync/README.md

 3. Show a toast notification informing you that manual resolution is required.

 Open the conflict file to decide which version to keep and update the card accordingly.
 Remove the entry from the *Conflicts* document once resolved.

+The **conflict-policy** setting controls automatic resolution. `newer` keeps the most recently edited version, `prefer-github` always applies changes from the repository, and `prefer-remnote` keeps your local edits.

 ## Known Limitations